Close×

 • Technical documents

-• Plans needed to analyze your project in terms of municipal requirements and applicable laws and regulations.
+• Plans necessary for analyzing your project in accordance with municipal requirements and applicable laws and regulations.

-Everything must be deposited on a dedicated SharePoint platform, reserved exclusively for the applicant.
+Everything must be submitted to a dedicated SharePoint platform reserved exclusively for the applicant.
 Secure access to this platform is provided by the Development team.

-To simplify the study transmission process and optimize project design, the Development team has set up a two-stage sequence:
+In order to simplify the process of transmitting studies and optimize project design, the Development team has implemented a two-step sequence:

 Step 1

-As a first step, the applicant must submit studies aimed at defining the site's environmental characteristics, in order to identify its development potential and related constraints.
+As a first step, the applicant must submit studies aimed at defining the environmental characteristics of the site, with a view to identifying its development potential and the constraints associated with it.

-Following analysis of these studies, certain components of the servicing conditions and development guidelines will be updated, in order to better define the developable area and guide the design of the project in line with the City's expectations.
+Certain components of the service conditions and development guidelines will be updated following the analysis of these studies in order to better define the developable space and frame the project design in line with the City's expectations.
 The following documents must be produced and submitted first:

-• Biological environmental characterization studies in compliance with MELCCFP requirements, including geomatic data
+• Biological environmental characterization studies in accordance with MELCCFP requirements, including geomatics data

-• Soil characterization study (phase I and phase II depending on phase I results)
+• Soil characterization study (Phase I and Phase II depending on the results of Phase I)

 • Acoustic impact study (if required)